 2 to 3 Days in Palermo Itinerary

 With its electric energy and chaotic nature, Palermo is a far cry from cities like Florence or Venice.
-However, there is so much to do in Sicily’s capital and the below itinerary outlines just how you should plan to spend 2 or 3 days in Palermo.
+However, there is so much to do in Sicily’s capital and the below itinerary outlines just how you should your time in Palermo.

 Day 1 – City Centre Highlights

-Begin your Palermo itinerary as the locals do – with a proper Italian breakfast (colazione in Italian)!
+Begin your trip to Palermo as the locals do – with a proper Italian breakfast (colazione in Italian)!
 Find yourself a cafe, order a coffee and grab a pastry.

 Cornettos are traditional (basically the Italian version of a croissant filled with jam, nutella, vanilla custard or pistachio cream) but you could also opt for something very Sicilian – like a granita with alongside a brioche roll!